Oui-Dev/Dogger/README.md

 ## How to run the API

-In the API directory, you can run:
+In the API directory, you need to :

+Create an empty database.
+Create '.env' file based on '.env.example'.

+After that, you can run :

 ### `composer install`